eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 ## Display Arbitrary Text in the Simulation View
-To display arbitrary text in the simulation view, the easiest way is to place a poi element with alpha channel 0 (invisible), set it's type attribute to the text you wish to show and load gui settings that show poi types in the desired color and size.
+To display arbitrary text in the simulation view, the easiest way is to place a poi element with alpha channel 0 (invisible), set its type attribute to the text you wish to show and load gui settings that show poi types in the desired color and size.

 ```xml
 <poi id="textPlacement0" type="my custom text" x="myX" y="myY" color="0,0,0,0"/>